agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >ability to learn quickly, decision-making, social skills, and
 >management. - [80k hours CC](https://80000hours.org/career-guide/career-capital/)

-Is the career path going to lead to transferable skills like in programming or DS, which is useful in a number of industries?, is it going to allow you to gain soft skills like critical thinking?, are questions to reflect on.
+'Is the career path going to lead to transferable skills like in programming or DS, which is useful in a number of industries?', 'Is it going to allow you to gain soft skills like critical thinking?', are questions to consider.

 >**Connections** – who will you work with and meet in this job?
 Your
 >connections are how you’ll find opportunities, spread ideas and start